-Drainage

-Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is presumed to be to the main public sewer.
 The system was not tested.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 It is standard practice to recommend that compliant smoke, heat and carbon monoxide (CO) alarms should be commissioned and maintained in accordance with manufacturer's specification.
 For security purposes, no comment will be made on burglar alarms.
 On the date of our inspection, entrance to the communal circulation space was provided by way of a secure entry system installed within the area.
 The new Fire and Smoke Alarm Standard came in to force in February 2022.
-The purchaser should satisfy themselves in this regard.
+The purchaser/occupier should satisfy themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
 We have not inspected woodwork or other parts of the structure which are covered, unexposed or inaccessible and we are therefore unable to report that any such part of the property is free from defect.
 An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
+This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some FLAT 1, 18 KENSINGTON GATE, GLASGOW, G12 9LG

+Any additional limits to inspection mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.
 Although considerable care was taken during the course of our inspection to detect defects serious in nature, we were unable to inspect those parts of the property which were covered, concealed or inaccessible.
 In areas where no inspection was possible, it has been assumed that there are no defects that will have a material effect on the valuation.

-Any additional limits to inspection

 As stated in the attached Terms and Conditions, the testing of service installations is out with the scope of this inspection.
 It is therefore not possible to confirm that all service installations comply with current regulations.
 Our inspection of the roof structure was limited due to the sight lines affordable from ground floor level.
 We cannot therefore comment fully upon its condition.
 No inspection below any form of sanitary ware was available and hence we cannot comment upon its condition or otherwise in this regard.

-As recommended by RICS guidelines and given current medical concerns that insulation material may be carcinogenic, we did not attempt to remove or disturb the installed insulation within the roof void and we are therefore unable to comment on inaccessible or concealed timbers.

 At the time of our inspection, the subjects were found to be occupied, furnished and with floor coverings fitted.
 Our inspection was consequently restricted in this regard.
 Normal maintenance is not treated as a repair for the purposes of the Single Survey.
 When a category 1 rating is provided this means the property must continue to be maintained in the normal way.

-Sectional Diagram showing elements of a typical house

-Reference may be made in this report to some or all of the above component parts of the property.
-This diagram may assist you in locating and understanding these items.

-- 1) Chimney pots

-- 2 Coping stone

-- 3) Chimney head

-- 4 Flashing

-- 5) Ridge ventilation

-- 6 Ridge board

-- 7) Slates / tiles

-- 8 Valley guttering

-- 9 Dormer projection

-- 10) Dormer flashing

-- 11) Dormer cheeks

-- 12) Sarking

-- (13) Roof felt

-- (14) Trusses

-- 15) Collar

-- 16) Insulation

-- 17) Parapet gutter

-- (18) Eaves guttering

-- 19) Rainwater downpipe

-- 20) Verge boards /skews

-- 21) Soffit boards

-- 22) Partition wall

-- 23) Lath / plaster

-- 24) Chimney breast

-- (25) Window pointing

-- Window sills

-- 27) Rendering

-- (28) Brickwork / pointing

-- 29) Bay window projection

-- 30 Lintels

-- (31) Cavity walls / wall ties

-- 32) Subfloor ventilator

-- 33) Damp proof course

-- 34) Base course

-- 35) Foundations

-- 36) Solum

-- 37) Floor joists

-- 38) Floorboards

-- 39) Water tank

-- 40 Hot water tank